Lucky-Cat-Gamers/elftacular/docs/roadmap-npp.md

 - Make healing potions findable & useable
 - Change Maps 1-3, will it go to 5?
 - Create new monsters to fight
-- Change ReadMe to NPP
 - Change all border colors
 - Change stats bar colors
 - New game music
+- change body silhouette for armor equip
-- Fix game music?
+-

+## What needs to be done
+- Change ReadMe to NPP
 - Figure out how to make new portals w different tiles
-- change body silhouette for armor equip

-## Current To-Do List
-- Level 1 Textures

 ## FILE DIRECTORY
 ### MAPS